Peso (song)

 "Peso" is the debut single by American rapper ASAP Rocky.
-It was released through ASAP Worldwide, Polo Grounds Music, and RCA Records as the lead single from his critically acclaimed breakout mixtape, Live.
+It was released through ASAP Worldwide, Polo Grounds Music, and RCA Records as the lead single from his debut mixtape Live.
 Love.
 ASAP (2011).
-The track was written by ASAP Rocky alongside fellow ASAP Mob member, ASAP Ty Beats, who also produced the song.
-The song contains a sample of The S.O.S.
-Band's "No One's Gonna Love You", from their 1984 album Just the Way You Like It.
-Due to this, the song's writers, Jimmy Jam and Terry Lewis, are also credited.
+The track was originally leaked online and began receiving radio airplay within weeks, propelling the cloud rap genre into mainstream attention.
+It was written by ASAP Rocky alongside fellow ASAP Mob member, ASAP Ty Beats, who also produced the song.
+The song contains a sample of "No One's Gonna Love You" by The S.O.S.
+Band; as such, the song's writers, Jimmy Jam and Terry Lewis, are also credited.

-The song became ASAP Rocky's breakthrough hit, peaking at number 75 on the Billboard Hot R&B/Hip-Hop Songs in the United States of America.
+The song became ASAP Rocky's breakthrough hit (alongside "Purple Swag"), peaking at number 75 on the Billboard Hot R&B/Hip-Hop Songs in the United States of America.
 It was later certified Platinum by the Recording Industry Association of America (RIAA) for equivalent sales of 1,000,000 units, and was certified Gold by Music Canada (MC) for equivalent sales of 40,000 units.
 A music video for the song was released on December 13, 2011, and currently has over 81 millions views as of 2025.